yuvipanda/jupyterhub-ssh/README.md

      #
      # We must accept traffic to the k8s Service (proxy-public) receiving traffic
      # from the internet.
 Port 22 is typically used for both SSH and SFTP, but we
-     # can't use the same port for both so we use 23.
+     # can't use the same port for both so we use 2222 for SFTP in this example.
      #
      extraPorts:
        - name: ssh
          port: 22
          targetPort: ssh
        - name: sftp
-         port: 23
+         port: 2222
          targetPort: sftp

    traefik: